Happy Financial Awareness Day!

 Do what is best for your Budget

 It’s not a one size fits all way.
 This system holds you accountable for your actions.
 It goes by YOUR real numbers in YOUR bank account.
 Not by someone else’s numbers or what you “SHOULD” be spending or saving.
-Its all done how you want it.
+It’s all done how you want it.

 I knew, for the most part, I was already following a weekly budget, but I also knew I could do better.
 We were barely making it to the next payday and had nothing to show for it in the end.
 So with Mike’s new job, I am making it my mission to become a weekly cash envelope budget-er.

 Be real with yourself and your budget

 Let’s get started.
 The first thing Miko suggests is that you go through your own bank records from the past 3 months.
 You should highlight each transaction into categories.
 I printed out our bank statements for the past 3 months.
 I went through with a fine-tooth comb and highlighted like transactions.

 If you don’t have a printer you can go to your bank and ask a banker to print it out for you.
 It took a while to go through all transactions, but you see where your money is going.
 I noticed going through our history.
 Our categories ended up being Bills, Groceries, Gas Stations, and Fun.

 After I went through and highlighted everything.
 I opened an excel sheet and entered the amounts to add them all together.
 Then divided by 3 (the months I was averaging).
 Which gave me the average of what I was spending per month in that category.

 See where your money is going so you can fix it

 An example would be groceries for 3 months we spent 1595.28 divided that by 3 months gave me 531.76.
 I thought I was spending 300 a month on groceries.
 I guess those quick little trips to Walmart did add up.